batokenms/Kubernetes-monitoring-with-ELK-stack-Demo/README.md

 Stateless applications are in contrast to stateful applications, which use persistent storage to save data and which use StatefulSets to deploy Pods with unique identities.

+# Stateful Deployment

+Stateful Deployment:

+A stateful deployment typically involves deploying applications that require persistent storage or maintain stateful data.
+In this example, we'll create a stateful deployment for a WordPress application that uses a MySQL database.